luciotato/LiteScript/ast.lite.md

             item.produce()

+a string, out it

+          else if typeof item is 'string'
+            me.lexer.out item

 New line char => start new line, with this statement indent

           else if item is '\n'
-            me.outStartNewLine(me.indent)

-          else if typeof item is 'string'
+            me.lexer.outStartNewLine()
-            me.lexer.out item
+            me.lexer.out String.spaces(me.indent-1)

 Object codes